New in Switzerland? Find out about Switzerland’s crime rate and legal system with our helpful guide.

 - Report the theft to the local police.
 Upon returning, you need a copy of this statement to make an insurance claim.

-Pickpockets often act as a group utilising diversionary tactics including:
+Pickpockets often act as a group utilizing diversionary tactics including:

 - Ice-cream: passing too close to you, a person brushes against you with an ice cream or a sandwich, apologizes, and offers to help you wipe it off.
 After distracting you, they then steal your wallet.

 - Stampede: a person bumps into you “awkwardly”, while his accomplice steals your wallet.